 Certificate III in Automotive Body Repair Technology

-Certificate III in Automotive Body Repair Technology AUR32116
+Certificate III in Automotive Body Repair Technology - AUR32120

 Course Overview

-The Certificate III in Automotive Body Repair Technology is an Apprenticeship for people who are passionate about cars.
-Put your natural talent with tools to work in a a career as a Panel Beater.
+Certificate III in Automotive Body Repair Technology is an apprenticeship for individuals who are passionate about cars.

 - Vehicle Body Restoration Technician